Asian Fit Goggles: For Ski & Snowboarding

 The short answer is no. Having a smaller nose will not preclude you from purchasing all non-Asian Fit snow goggles.
 Unlike sunglasses and eyeglasses, snow goggles are more forgiving when finding the right fit.
 They feature adjustable straps to stay on your head, so you could technically walk into a sporting goods store and grab any pair off the rack.
 But if you’re going to spend the money, you should buy snow goggles that fit.
 Look for a pair that gives you that full seal around your eyes.
 Any goggles that comfortably press against you face and nose bridge works.

 The reason Oakley and Smith make Asian Fit snow goggles is to offer more customers their popular products, so you don't have to sacrifice performance for style.
 Think of Asian Fit as another option that can put you closer to a perfect fit with quality snow gear.
-If you can live without the Smith IO7 or Oakley Flight Deck (in Asian Fit), there are still many options out there.
-Just promise not to settle for an air gap.
+All of this year's top Oakley goggles come available in asian fit.
+And if you don't see what you like there you can always check out Smith too.

 Even with diligence and anti-fog technology, a broken seal will lead to obstructed vision.
 Keep your eyes free of visual obstructions with well fitted goggles and have fun on the slopes the whole time.